*This post may contain affiliate links. Please read my disclosure for more info.

 I love to coupon, but I don’t go couponing for just any deal and I definitely don’t clear the shelf.

-I only do coupon deals that are for items I know I’ll use, and that are SUPER cheap.
+I only do coupon deals that are for items that are:

 If that interests you, you can lean everything you need to know about couponing here.